 Suggested Activity

-Note: Kyoto is currently experiencing a matcha shortage, so some stores are limiting the amount of matcha you can purchase.
+Note: Japan is currently experiencing a matcha shortage, so some stores in Kyoto and beyond are limiting the amount of matcha you can purchase.
 Additionally, some smaller tea shops are closed because of this.

 1. Horaido Tea Stall